20 Most Common Paranoia Symptoms

 Problems Forming Relationships

-People who suffer from paranoia have issues with forming and keeping relationships.
-They have a very hard time trusting others, and often feeling that people are "out to get them."
+People who experience paranoia have issues with forming and keeping relationships.
+They have a very hard time trusting others, often feeling that people are "out to get them."
 Because of this, their circle is very small, or perhaps nonexistent.

 People with paranoia symptoms also have trouble forming relationships because they have low self-esteem and feel that they are unworthy of the attention of others.
 They cut themselves off from other people because they recognize that they are different, and they are so afraid of what others think of them that they don't take the chance to get to know someone.

 Paranoid people generally have an irrational mistrust of nearly everyone and everything.
 Every person they see is a suspect.
 They usually don't believe the things that people say, including the media, doctors, or friends and family.

 This mistrust can be so severe that they don't trust what is in their food and therefore don't eat.
 They may not trust the mailman or the grocery store clerk.
 They often don't trust banks or other financial institutions and have trouble trusting in situations where they have little control.